 Use common sense when thinking about ‘optimal loading’, don’t be afraid to move and use the injured area within your own limits of pain.
 A mild pain or discomfort is to be expected but anything more and you’re probably doing too much.
 Make sure that you keep progressing what you are doing, as this will help your injury heal better and longer term help prevent re-injury.

-Using the knowledge of a physiotherapist can guide you on the stages of healing and what you should and shouldn’t be doing to ‘load’ your healing tissues.
+Using the knowledge of a physiotherapist can guide you on the stages of healing and what you should and shouldn’t be doing to ‘load’ the healing tissues.
 At The Physiotherapy Place our physios can provide a tailored and progressive exercise programme to make sure the healing tissues are given the optimal chance of long term recovery.

-Forget RICE – you now need POLICE
+Forget RICE – You Now Need POLICE

 Treatment of soft tissue injuries is one of our specialties at The Physiotherapy Place.
 If you want to learn more or speak with an expert physiotherapist about your specific case, get in touch to arrange a FREE 15 minute telephone consultation.